tisc0/letsHAP/README.md

 # letsHAP
-Easy manage letsencrypt certificates in HAProxy environment
+Easy manage letsencrypt certificates in HAProxy environment.
+Tested only in Centos 7.

 ## Install
 - Edit letsHAP script file and customize it (HAProxy instance name + conf file), and enable it.